 The third most direct measures are things like cervical mucus and basal body temperature, which are associated with the hormones that are associated with ovulation.
 Each step removed from ovulation itself makes things more complex to interpret, and potentially introduces error — both of which affect how accurate a measure is.

-Bottom line: ovulation tests FTW
+Bottom line: Do ovulation tests work?

 Ovulation tests get a big thumbs-up from us.
 They involve the measurement of reproductive hormones (which we’re big fans of here at Modern Fertility) and thus use relatively direct biological indicators of ovulation to help you figure out where in your cycle you are.